 Fortunately, whistling and hissing aren’t something to be concerned about, so don’t fret!
 It’s a sound that may happen after the AC’s been turned off.
 This happens when high pressure and low-pressure areas equalize as refrigerant moves through a metering component.
 Basically, when turning off your car, freon will move from one side of the compressor to another.

 It’s quite difficult to come across an AC system completely devoid of even the tiniest of noises.
 Determining what exactly the noise sounds like and how loud it is can help you diagnose the root of the problem.
-If your vehicle has started to make any of these noises, it’s time to either break out the repair manual or take it to a trusted mechanic.
+If your vehicle has started to make any of these noises, it’s time to either break out the repair manual or take it to a trusted local auto mechanic.
 It’s also important to make sure your serpentine is functional and up to date.
 This will all ensure that you don’t damage your trusty AC system even further.

 Additional Reading: When to Replace Your Serpentine Belt